Leon Epp

-Leon Epp (born 29 May 1905 in Vienna; died 21 December 1968 in Eisenstadt) was an Austrian music director, theatre director and actor.
+Leon Epp (29 May 1905 in Vienna – 21 December 1968 in Eisenstadt) was an Austrian music director, theatre director and actor.

 Career

 In 1928, aged 22, Epp featured in Endangered Girls (Gefährdete Mädchen), a 1928 Austrian silent drama, directed by Hans Otto Löwenstein and starring Max Landa, Cilly Feindt and Hermine Sterler.

 Island Theater

 After working as an actor in Teplitz-Schönau and on many German stages, Epp founded The Island theater in 1937.
 It was located at Parking 6 in Vienna, in a hall of the Palais Eugen.
 It opened on 20 September 1937 with Paul Claudel's The Guarantor.
 The theater featured authors such as Aristophanes (Plutos and The Peace), Goldoni and Pergolesi (The Music Master).
 On 12 March 1938, the theatre was occupied by the German SS and closed.

 Epp occasionally directed the Deutsches Volkstheater (alongside director Walter Bruno Iltz), where he also appeared as Christopher in 1938 in Johann Nestroy's Einen Jux will er sich machen.
 From 1939 to 1941 Epp became partners with Rudolf Haybach, the head of The "Comedy", a theatre group based in Johannesgasse 4 (later renamed the Metro cinema).
 The ensemble of "Die Kömödie" included Elisabeth Epp, Helmut Janatsch, Hans Brand and a young Josef Meinrad.
 By March 1940, "Die Komödie" had staged ten world premieres for a total of 241 performances and ten guest appearances.
 The "Comedy" opened in February 1940 with Heinrich Zerkaulen's The Rider under Epps' direction; he also portrayed Rudolf II, "one of the most interesting and impressive theatre evenings of the season" (Weltbild).
 In 1941 a young Oskar Werner debuted in Franz Grillparzer's The Golden Fleece.
 In 1941, The "Comedy" suffered financial problems, and was sold to the German Labor Front.
 Epp was unemployed until 1944.

 After the war, Epp wanted to found a theater called "Die Insel", managed by the members of The "Comedy" in Johannesgasse.
 City Council member Viktor Matejka granted the concession and the theatre, renamed by Epp to "Die Insel in der Komödie", opened on 18 October 1945 with Uncle Vanya by Anton Chekhov.
 The capacity was 453 seats.
 Regarding the theatre Elisabeth Epp wrote:

 The theater "Die Insel in der Komödie" is to be opened as a stage adapted to the needs of a cosmopolitan city, placing itself at the service of poetry and performing all the dramas of world literature, which for budgetary reasons are not seen on other Viennese stages does not Performance of which is particularly close to the care of the modern psychological and problematic drama, as an experimental stage for works of modern dramatic literature.Epp briefly leased the Renaissance Theater in Vienna in 1948 as an additional venue for light fare.
 However, the expected revenue did not appear and Epp gave the Renaissance Theater in 1949 to Paul Löwinger.